Argyris Adalis

 Present

-Large two-story neoclassical building with a semi-basement, with a G-shaped floor plan.
-The semi-basement section on Sapfous Street is used as a shop.
-The entrance to the residence is through the small courtyard, which is used as a semi-public space.
-The building has damage to the plaster and the red and ochre color of the facade has similarly worn off.
+Large two-storey neoclassical building with a basement, with a G-shaped elevation.
+The basement section on Sappho Street is used as a store.
+The entrance to the residence is through the part of the small courtyard used as a semi-public space.
+The building has deteriorations in the coatings and the tiled roof, and the ochre color of the facade has also deteriorated.
 The plaster decorations on the lintels and window sills have been preserved.
-Regarding its architecture, the residence is structured according to the basic principles of neoclassicism, with a three-part vertical and horizontal division.
-However, decorative and compositional elements that refer to the neo-Gothic style are used.
+In terms of architecture, the residence is structured according to the basic principles of neoclassicism, with a tripartite vertical and horizontal distribution.
+However, decorative and compositional elements reminiscent of the neo-Gothic style are used.

 1900